markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Import Visual Code

 Imports Visual Code module JSON via the file requester.
+This action has no parameters.

 ### Export Visual Code

 Exports the current Visual Code module JSON via the file requester.
+This action has no parameters.

 ### Copy Visual Code

 Copies the current Visual Code module JSON to the clipboard.
 Writes to both the internal app clipboard and the system clipboard.
+This action has no parameters.

 ### Paste Visual Code

 Pastes Visual Code module JSON from the clipboard into the current Visual Code dock.
 Works with either internal app clipboard content or system clipboard text.
+This action has no parameters.